jae-finger/augie-bot/README.md

 ## Author: Jonathan Finger
 This is AugieBot.
 My attempt at a basic [twitter](https://twitter.com/AugietheDog) bot about my dog, Augie.

-AugieBot is built using the tweepy package (and others) in python 3.9.
+AugieBot is built using the tweepy package (and others) in python.
 As of 1/19/2021, AugieBot is still very under construction and has limited capabilities.

 ### __Current Version (01/21)__
 + A random Augie-Fact is tweeted out when `augie_facts.py` is run.